homermultitext/hmt-docs/docs/vm/install.md

     atom-config.sh

-To install the full suite of tools for HMT project editing, run

-    refresh-hmt.sh

 When you are done , you can shut down the virtual machine from your original terminal session on your host computer by running